My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

 In order to prevent the spread of coronavirus (COVID-19), various facilities around Tokyo may change their operating days or hours.
 In addition, some events may be canceled or postponed.
 Please check official facility or event websites for the latest updates and information.

-Located in Tsukiji, the Namiyoke Inari-jinja Shrine has long been known as a place to pray for economic prosperity, safety in construction work, and protection against misfortune and natural disasters.
-At the start of the Edo period (1603-1867), during land reclamation work on the southeastern coasts of Edo (as Tokyo was then known), embankments in the Tsukiji area were at great risk of being washed away and had to be rebuilt numerous times.
+Located in Tsukiji, the Namiyoke Inari-jinja Shrine has long been known as a place to pray for protection from disaster, safety out at sea, economic prosperity, and safety in construction work.
+The area in Tsukiji where the shrine is located was under the sea 350 years ago.
+At the start of the Edo period (1603-1867), the land was reclaimed, but the embankments were constantly being washed away.

-However, according to legend, one stormy night a divine entity emerged from the ocean.
-As the people began praying to it, the waves and winds calmed down.
-When the reclamation work was completed in 1659, people celebrated by parading with floats: a dragon that controls the clouds, a tiger that controls the winds, and giant shishi lion heads that compel the entire world to obey them with a single roar.
-To this day, the Tsukiji Shishi Festival is held to commemorate this legend.
+According to legend, one stormy night, a divine entity emerged from the ocean.
+As the people began praying to it, the waves and winds calmed down, and construction work was safely completed in 1659.
+The Tsukiji Shishi Festival is said to be held to commemorate this legend with its parade of floats: a dragon that controls the clouds, a tiger that controls the winds, and giant shishi lion heads that compel the entire world to obey them with a single roar.

 Please check the official event website for the latest updates on opening dates and times, prices, and other information.